 The above Patient Version drug summary is based on the following FDA label(s): Capsule, syrup, tablet (film coated), injection (solution).

-[Note from TheBody: This article was originally published by AIDSinfo on Feb.
+[Note from TheBody: This article was created by AIDSinfo, who last updated it on .
 23, 2018.
 We have cross-posted it with their permission.]